apuroop-apz/Docker-Project/dockerProject.md

 		usermod -d /var/lib/mysql/ mysql && \
 		apt-get clean
 ```
-Copying the ‘**TPC-H_SQL**’ folder to the destination in the filesystem of the image.
+Copy the ‘**TPC-H_SQL**’ folder to the destination in the filesystem of the image.

 `COPY TPC-H_SQL /etc/tpch/`

-Creating the volume directories in the image filesystem, can later be used for mounting volumes from the host or other containers.
+Create the volume directories in the image filesystem, can later be used for mounting volumes from the host or other containers.

 `VOLUME ["/var/lib/mysql", "/etc/mysql"]`

-Exposing the network ports 80-tcp and 3306-mysql for communication.
+Expose the network ports 80-tcp and 3306-mysql for communication.

 `EXPOSE 80 3306`

-Running the command in shell.
-This executes the series of commands in the shell script.
+Run the command in shell.
+This executes the series of commands in the shell script **run.sh**.

 `CMD /usr/local/bin/run.sh`

 Save the file '**Dockerfile**'.
 In vim, Press Esc, type *:wq!* and hit Enter.

-## Build the docker image with the tag *lamp_pma_tpch*

-`docker build -t lamp_pma_tpch .`
+## Create a folder 'essentials'

-## Creating a folder with important shell and configuration files
+The '**essentials**' folder consists of important shell and configuration files.

 Create a folder '**essentials**' inside the '**DockerProject**' folder.